CiscoDevNet/terraform-provider-aci/website/docs/r/mcp_instance_policy.html.markdown

 * `key` - (Required) Secret Key.
 The key or password used to uniquely identify this configuration object.
 * `loop_detect_mult` - (Optional) Loop Detection Multiplier.
 Allowed range is "1"-"255".
 Type: String.
 * `loop_protect_act` - (Optional) Loop Protection Action.
 Allowed values are "port-disable","none".
 Type: String.
-* `tx_freq` - (Optional) Transmission Frequency.Sets the transmission frequency of the instance advertisements.
+* `tx_freq` - (Optional) Transmission Frequency.
+Sets the transmission frequency of the instance advertisements.
 Allowed range is "0"-"300".
 Type: String.(Note: For value less than "2", loop_protect_act attribute needs to be "port-disable", Accepted Range of tx_freq is 100ms to 300s so total value of tx_freq & tx_freq_msec should in Accepted range.)
-* `tx_freq_msec` - (Optional) Transmission Frequency.Sets the transmission frequency of mcp advertisements in milliseconds Allowed range is "0"-"999".
+* `tx_freq_msec` - (Optional) Transmission Frequency.
+Sets the transmission frequency of mcp advertisements in milliseconds Allowed range is "0"-"999".
 Type: String.(Note: For value "0" of tx_freq, range of tx_freq_msec is  "100"-"999".)

 ## Importing ##